nschlia/ffmpegfs/README.md

 - **Bugfix:** Wrong error message fixed when an invalid audio/video codec was selected.
 The message should rather say "unsupported codec" instead of talking about "sample format not supported.".
 - **Bugfix:** Issue [#162](https://github.com/nschlia/ffmpegfs/issues/162): If not present, add time stamps to the copied streams.
+- Changed quality from 34 to 40 for hardware encoded video streams to create slightly smaller files.

 **New in 2.16 (2024-06-10):**